A day trip from Antigua is the perfect way to explore the Central and Western Highlands of Guatemala.

 Caoba Farms is one of the best fincas to visit in Antigua with an organic restaurant, artisanal market, organic store, on-site butterfly reserve, garden, and outdoor yoga/circus arts studio.

 El Pilar is a cloud forest just outside of Antigua that’s home to several species of endemic birds.
-Here, you can go hiking, camping, and birding.
-Finally, Finca Filadelfia offers coffee plantation tours and on-site dining.
+Here, you can go hiking, camping, and birding, while Finca Filadelfia offers coffee plantation tours and on-site dining.

 Alternative Advanced Hike: When waltzing around Antigua, you can’t help but notice the towering Agua Volcano as its backdrop.
 While this ancient volcano is no longer active like Fuego or Pacaya, it still offers a challenge for experienced hikers and adventurers.
 Hiking Volcán Agua is doable with a guide, but there have been reports of robberies on the ascent.
 If interested, you can read this Alltrails review for recent updates.